-The Society's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Review on pages 8 and 9.
-Note 2 and 3 also describes the financial position of the Society; its cash flows, liquidity position and borrowing facilities; the Society's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposure to credit risk and liquidity risk.
+The Society's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Review on pages 3 to 6.
+Note 2 and 3 also describes the financial position of the Society; its liquidity position and borrowing facilities; the Society's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposure to credit risk and liquidity risk.